-How the Reconciliation Bill Would Impact Wyoming Mining, Manufacturing, and Energy
+How the "Big, Beautiful Bill" Will Impact Wyoming Mining, Manufacturing, and Energy

-In December 2023, Energy Fuels also announced an \$81 million in investment in the Nichols Ranch Mine.
+- In August 2023, Strata Energy Announced a \$285 million investment to expand a uranium production facility in Crook County.
+The plant restarted production in 2024. - Energy Fuels has announced over \$261 million in total investments in the Sheep Mountain Project, a planned uranium extraction and processing facility in Fremont County. - In December 2023, Energy Fuels also announced an \$81 million in investment in the Nichols Ranch Mine.
 The facility is planned, and expects to begin operations in 2025.

 Wyoming is also positioned to lead the nation in extracting and processing rare earth elements, which are used in defense (each F-35 warplane contains more than 900 pounds of them), batteries, and other critical energy technologies.
 Currently, 70% of rare earth element imports come from China.
-Domestic rare earths production is supported by the Advanced Manufacturing Production Tax Credit (45X).
-Other clean technology credits (45Y, 48E, 30D) incentivize technologies that use rare earth elements, creating a domestic market for the minerals.
+Domestic rare earths production are supported by the Advanced Manufacturing Production Tax Credit (45X).
+Other 2022 clean technology credits (45Y, 48E, 30D) incentivized technologies that use rare earth elements, creating a domestic market for the minerals.

 - In 2023, Ramaco Resources discovered a massive mineral deposit outside of Sheridan.
-The site is estimated to contain 1.7 million tons of rare earth elements, worth up to \$37 billion, making it one of the largest rare earth deposits in the world. - Ramaco also plans to invest over \$100 million in a minerals refining facility to process the rare earths elements in Ranchester.
-This facility will qualify for the Advanced Manufacturing Production Tax Credit (45X). - There is currently only one operating rare earth elements mine in the U.S. Ramaco's project would be the first new rare earths mine to open in over 70 years.
+The site is estimated to contain 1.7 million tons of rare earth elements, worth up to \$37 billion, making it one of the largest rare earth deposits in the world. - Ramaco also plans to invest over \$100 million in a minerals refining facility to process the rare earths elements in Ranchester. - There is currently only one operating rare earth elements mine in the U.S. Ramaco's project would be the first new rare earths mine to open in over 70 years.

-What would the "Big, Beautiful Bill" mean for Wyoming energy?
+What will the "Big, Beautiful Bill" mean for Wyoming energy?